johnwang412/practice-code/misc-code/url-shortener/WORKLOG.md

+## 2025-10-26

+IMPORTANT CHANGE:
+- Moved url_mapping ORM to point back to the `url_mappings` table.
+Was pointed at `um2` for the "empty table test".

+Sadness.
+Last time I was messing around, I noticed that I was logging into a different Postgres database from remote versus from local.
+Turns out I had my local Postgres running (brew services) at the same time as my docker instance.

+So now, I don't know which one I was running tests on.
+Luckily, both tables had 100M+ records as of 9/30/2025.

+Wasted almost 2 hours between last time and today.
+Anyways, now I can move on with testing load constraints on the client side.

 ## 2025-10-01

+### TEST 1: Empty DB table

 Test whether throughput is bottlenecked on App Server side: Try load script with an empty table and see what the throughput is.

+Setup:
+- Same infra as yesterday
+- On an empty table with same indexes

+Results:
+- 1 user - RPS maxes out around 500
+- 20 users - RPS maxes out around 4K - latency around 9ms at 95th %
+- 30 users - ~4.2K RPS

+Confirmed that table size and performance is not the bottleneck because I'm getting same results with empty table as a table with 100M records.
+Still need to determine if bottleneck is actually on client side and what the bottleneck is.

+### TEST 2: Change # workers

+Delta from test 1: Instead of 8 app server workers, using just 4.
+Expecting RPS to drop if bottleneck is workers.

+Results: RPS ~ 2.6K for 20 concurrent users

+Another test with 10 app server workers: RPS caps out at 4K

+So maybe hitting system limits of local machine.

+### TEST 3: Test with additional client

+Delta from test 1: Use additional machine (laptop) to send requests to DB.
+- Main machine (Mac Studio) runs same test as TEST 1 (8 app server workers)
+- Macbook simultaneously runs load against Mac Studio DB

 ## 2025-09-30